liuffy/Open/docs/dev-README.md

 There will be several React components used to build this extension:

-- `Search Form`: will be the input form for submitting queries
+- `SearchForm`: will be the input form for submitting queries
 - `SingleResult`: will display the result, based on the user's location (Option 1) as automatically calculated through using the geolocation API.
 - `ResultList`: will display the results, based on the city inputted by the user (Option2)
-  -  `ResultList` will contain an unordered list of `ResultIndexItem`s
+  -  `ResultList` will contain an unordered list of `ResultIndexItem`s for each of the results if the user wants to check for all of the franchises in a city.

 There will also be an HTML file to display the content: